Jefferson49/CustomModuleManager/README.md

 ##  How to use the module?

++ Go to "Control Panel/All Modules" and find the "Custom Module Manager" module
-+ Got to the module settings
++ Go to the module settings
 + Optionally, enter a [Github API token](#github-api-token)
 + Press the "**Manage custom modules**" button